In which case is brush clearing mandatory?

 FYI

-Yes, you can bring in a professional and contract with them to clear your land and keep it in a brush-free state.
+YesHowever, you can bring in a professional and contract with him to clear your land and keep it in a brushed state.

 You can benefit under certain conditions from a tax credit if you employ someone to clear your land.

-In the event of a sale or lease or renewal, you must inform the future owner or tenant of their obligation to clear the land or to keep it in a brushed state and of the existence of any easements.
+In case of sale or lease (or lease renewal), you must inform the future owner or lessee of his obligation to clear or maintain the land in brushed condition and of the existence of any easements.
+This information must appear in the promise to sell and the bill of sale or the lease.

-If you do not comply with the legal obligation to clear brush, the commune (or the prefect if the commune does not act) can demand that you do so.
+If you do not comply with the legal duty to clear brush, the mayor (or the prefect if the mayor does not act) can demand that you do so.
 The mayor can decide on a penalty payment of €100 maximum per day of delay.
 The total amount of the amounts required is not more than €5,000.

 You will have to pay this penalty from the notification the formal notice and until you do the clearing, or until the mayor (or the prefect) has it done at your expense.
 Recovery of sums shall be effected by the end of each quarter.
 The Mayor may grant you a partial or full fee waiver if you show that you were unable to meet all your obligations due to external circumstances.